GeorgeBethel/IoT/README.md

 # IoT

-this project is on home automation using NodeMCU on arduino IDE controled with Blynk IOT app. to fnd out more about bltnk and how to use it,go to blynk.cc and docs.blynk.cc
+this project is on home automation using ESP32 on arduino IDE and controled with Blynk IOT app. to find out more about blynk and how to use it,go to blynk.cc and docs.blynk.cc for documentation.